Dockstore Services is currently in beta mode. Also note that the screenshots below were taken on our staging site.

 The first step is to create a file named

-.dockstore.yml is a configuration file used to describe your service.
+.dockstore.yml which acts as a configuration file used to describe your service.
 Technically, having a valid YAML and the right version is

 Next is a required key named